remotesynth/certifiedfreshevents/content/events/the-jam-2023.md

 ## Schedule {#schedule}

 TheJam.dev will feature 2 full days of sessions in a single track format.
-Session and schedule details to be announced soon!
+Complete session and schedule details to be announced soon!

+{{< conf-schedule >}}

 ## Code of Conduct {#coc}